Miserlou/omnihash/README.md

 You can pass multiple inputs at any time (ex, `omnihash *`).

-You can force string-hashing (not falling-back to files) with `-s`.
+You can force string-hashing of cmd-line arguments (not falling-back to files) with `-s`.

 You may limit the number of algorithms using the `-f` (*"family"*) option: